 never honestly used any more, and is typically a way of smearing or

-silencing individuals or groups who are deemed to have wrong opinions
+silencing whoever is deemed to have wrong opinions

-about certain topics.
-More often than otherwise, people use this word as
+on certain topics.
+More often than otherwise, the speaker will use this word as

 something to hide behind.